I’d love to connect with you! Sign up for my monthly newsletter, "Garden Bliss & Blunder”

 DIVIDING PERENNIALS:

-Fall is the best time to divide.
-Dividing gives you more plants and makes them healthier.
+Fall is a great time to divide; gives you more plants and more space for those remaining in the garden.

-When planting divisions, dig a hole, fill it with water, and water every few days before they freeze.
+When planting those divisions, dig a hole, fill it with water, plant and water every few days until the ground freezes.

 This is the time to plant bulbs.
 Daffodils and Hyacinth, by the end of September to give them time to put down roots.
-Tulips, any time up till the ground freezes.
+Tulips, any time up until the ground freezes.

-Plant them at least 8 to 10 inches deep to prevent squirrels from dining on them.
-Squirrels do not like Daffodils…. plant as deep as possible...
-12 inches where you can - this way, you can put other plants above them and leave them in the ground for years, allowing them to spread.
+Plant them at least 8 to 10 inches deep to prevent squirrels from snacking on them.
+Squirrels do not like Daffodils so plant them on top of your tulips and as deeply as possible.
+This means you can put other plants above them and leave them in the ground for years, allowing them to spread.

-If you place blood meal in the hole with bulbs, the squirrels will not dig them up.
+If you place blood meal in the hole with bulbs, squirrels as less apt to dig them up.
 Also, some swear by a product that uses chicken poop.
-Either one helps to deter squirrels.
+Either one can help.

 If you are using powdered blood or bone meal, DO NOT BREATHE it in when you sprinkle it in the hole.
 Not a powder you wish in your lungs!

-I prefer to dig a hole and put in at least 4 or 5 to give the best show.
+Rather than planting one bulb in each hole, dig a larger hole and put in at least 4 or 5: gives the best show.

 Be sure to mark where they are, or when the first warm days arrive, your eagerness to start digging may unearth them.